LucasJanin/Home/NodeRed/README.md

 ![Closet Light Graph](closetLight.png)

+---
 ## Garden Winter & Spring Prep ##

 Yes  Winter is coming! :-).
 I'm living in Quebec/Canada so winters are very cold.
-The garden needs to be prepared for winter and spring too.
+The garden needs to be prepared for winter (watering hose, stair-rubbers,...) and spring too.
--[x] Winter is trigger if the Celsius temperature go negative the next  5 days (using dark sky integration) -[x] Sprint is triggered if the temperature didn't go negative the last 20 days (using long storage data in InfluxDB)
+- [x] Winter is trigger if the Celsius temperature go negative the next  5 days (using dark sky integration)
+- [x] Sprint is triggered if the temperature didn't go negative the last 20 days (using long storage data in InfluxDB)

-### Winter ###
-- Watering hose needs to be removed (empty and store inside)
-- Some plates go inside the house to survive
-- Stair-rubbers are installed

-### Spring ###
-- Watering hose need to be install
-- Some plates go outside
-- Stair-rubbers are removed

 Insert in the configuration.yaml
 ```yml